sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

    >**username:** admin
    >**password:** admin
 5. Run this command:  `docker build . -t acmemartutilityapi`.
 The image and its dependencies will be downloaded.
-6. In the UI, starting from the top left hamburger icon select `Manage` -> `Namespaces`.
+6. In the ICP UI, starting from the top left hamburger icon select `Manage` -> `Namespaces`.
 Create a new namespace and call it `acmemartapi`.
 Using the `ibm-anyuid-hostpath-psp` security policy is fine for this one.
 7. Tag your new image by running this command:  `docker tag acmemartutilityapi mycluster.icp:8500/acmemartapi/acmemartutilityapi:v1.0.0`
 8. Push the docker image out to your ICP instance by issuing this command `docker push mycluster.icp:8500/acmemartapi/acmemartutilityapi:v1.0.0`.
-9. Create a new namespace in the ICP instance.
-Easiest way to do that is via the ICP UI.
-On the Developer Machine, direct your browser to `https://10.0.0.1:8443`.
-Login using the credentials of `admin`/`admin`.
 10. Next step is to deploy the microservices into ICP.
 Create a new Deployment in ICP using the UI via Hamburger Icon in top left.
 Go to `Workloads -> Deployments`.
 Click `+Create Deployment`.
 11. In the `General` tab.
 Give it a name of `acmemart`.
 Select the new namespace created previous via the dropdown (`acmemartapi`).
 Leave Replicas at `1`.
 12. Go to `Container Settings`.
 Set the name to `acmemartutility`.
 Set the `Image` value to `mycluster.icp:8500/acmemartapi/acmemartutilityapi:v1.0.0`